zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 ### Special procedural requirements

-The registries [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses] and have to be fetched prior to testing.
+The registries [Special purpose IPv4 addresses] and [Special purpose IPv6 addresses] have to be fetched prior to testing.

 ### Intercase dependencies